opsone-ch/documentation/www/services/website.md

 To learn more about the log syntax, vist the [Naxsi documentation](https://github.com/nbs-system/naxsi/wiki).

+#### Extensiv logging

+If you want to debug the WAF block (often used with internal rules), you can increase the nginx error log level to "debug".

+See [Nginx documentation error log](http://nginx.org/en/docs/ngx_core_module.html#error_log) for more information.

 ### Manage false positives

 If you are certain, that your request to the application is valid (and well coded), you can whitelist the affected rule(s) within the ~/cnf/nginx_waf.conf File: